Dwhite77/PrimeRestService/README.md

 - Configurable via environment variables:
   - `MAXLIMIT` (default: 1,000,000,000)
   - `MAXTHREADS` (default: 128)
+  - You can alter these but the application has not been tested beyond these limits so may be unstable
 - Compatible with Render and other cloud platforms
 - Static resources and documentation are bundled into the JAR